Crossing Guards guide or control vehicular or pedestrian traffic at such places as streets, schools, railroad crossings, or construction sites.

 - Communicate traffic and crossing rules and other information to students and adults.

-Crossing Guards with little to no experience tend to make between $17890 and $19680 while the more experienced ones make over $32900 per year.
+Crossing Guards with little to no experience tend to make between $19320 and $23330 while the more experienced ones can earn over $37260 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Crossing Guard is to move to a higher paying state like WA.
-Right now, the highest paying states for Crossing Guards are WA, CT, WY, IN and NJ.
+One of the easiest ways to increase your salary as a Crossing Guard is to move to a higher paying state like AK.
+Right now, the highest paying states for Crossing Guards are AK, WA, MN, CA and NY.

-3 other factors that can increase your salary as A Crossing Guard is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Crossing Guard is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Crossing Guards what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Crossing Guards what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons